mazharoddin/kit_cms/README.md

     rails new my_cms
     cd my_cms

-Edit the Gemfile to include MySQL and the Kit CMS gems:
+Edit the Gemfile to include MySQL,the Kit CMS and thin server gems:

     # add these lines to Gemfile, around line 8
     gem 'mysql2'
     gem 'kit_cms'
+    gem 'thin'

 Then build the bundle: